 What Needs Healing: How to Identify, Separate, and Release Emotional Wounds

-Let’s be honest, most of us carry emotional wounds we’ve never named.
-Wounds that live in our bodies, shape our reactions, and quietly script our relationships, habits, and sense of self-worth.
+Let’s be honest—most of us are carrying emotional wounds we’ve never fully named.
+Wounds that live in our bodies, shape our reactions, and quietly influence how we show up in our relationships, habits, and sense of self-worth.

 The tricky part?
 We don’t always know they’re there.
 We just feel heavy, triggered, or stuck in the same patterns over and over.